 3. Onboarding

 Onboarding is just the start of the employee journey and it can be make or break time for some.
-29% of new starters have quit a job within the first 90 days, highlighting the importance of delivering an engaging, and friendly employee onboarding stage to improve new hire retention.
+29% of starters have quit a job within the first 90 days, highlighting the importance of delivering an engaging, and friendly employee onboarding stage to improve new hire retention.
 Human Resources and Marketing Officer Christine Al Chadaideh explains,

 From day one to the end of the probation period, guiding new joiners through clear goals, continuous feedback, and cultural integration sets the stage for long-term engagement and productivity.
 Onboarding is not just a process, it’s an opportunity to build trust, foster growth, and inspire loyalty.